1892 United States presidential election in Colorado

+Campaign

+On April 27, 1892, the Colorado Republican Party held their convention and passed a resolution demanding free silver.
+The party endorsed Benjamin Harrison as being "favorable to the white metal" at its second convention from September 8 to 9.

+The Colorado Democratic Party held its convention from September 12 to 13.

 The Populist Party's platform called for replacing the gold standard with the free coinage of silver at a 16:1 ratio with gold.
 This meant that outside the Hispanic south-central counties and some parts of the eastern High Plains, support for the Populist movement was extremely strong in the state, even among many conservatives who opposed the Populists’ economic philosophy but were concerned primarily about the silver issue.
 In order to achieve success, the newly formed Populist Party would fuse with the minority Democratic Party, although a proposed slate of electors pledged to national Democratic nominees Grover Cleveland and Adlai Stevenson I was not withdrawn with the instruction to support the Populist nominee James B. Weaver until the last week before the poll, after a long struggle within the state Democratic Party.

-Vote

 Polls on election day said Weaver was two-to-one on to carry Colorado, and in the end Weaver and running mate James G. Field carried the state by 15.94 points over the Republican nominees, incumbent President Benjamin Harrison of Indiana and his running mate Whitelaw Reid of New York.
 Weaver dominated most of the state, especially the high mountains and West Slope.

 Colorado was one of a handful of states, five in total, that did not feature former and future President Grover Cleveland on their ballots.

-As of the 2020 U.S. presidential election, this is the only time Colorado voted for a third-party candidate.
+As of the 2024 U.S. presidential election, this is the only time Colorado voted for a third-party candidate.